PurviBhoyar21/PurviBhoyar21/README.md

 ## About me :rocket:

-   - :woman_student:I am a CSE Pre Final year Student of GCOEN (Government College of Engineering Nagpur).
+   - :woman_student:A CSE Pre Final year Student of GCOEN (Government College of Engineering Nagpur).

-   - :woman_technologist: I am a Enthusiastic Coder and love to develop new things.
+   - :woman_technologist: A Enthusiastic Coder and love to develop new things.

-   - I have hand in many Technologies and Software concepts too.
+   - Programming  with C++ and Python , hands on in OOPS(Object Oriented Programming), Computer Networks and DBMS basics too.

-   - I love Programming  with C++ and Python and I know many concepts like OOPS(Object Oriented Programming), Computer Networks and DBMS basics too.Data analysis and Machine learning is one of my interest .
+   - Data analysis and Machine learning is one of my interest .

-   - I have explored this domain and built ML and EDA (Exploratory data analysis) Projects and these are available on my Github Repositories.
+   - I have explored this domain and built ML and EDA (Exploratory data analysis) Projects and available as github repositories.

    - I'm looking to collaborate with Developers through Github and work on real life projects to improve my skills on my interested fields. :100: